True Faith (song): Music video

 The release of "True Faith" was accompanied by a surreal music video directed and choreographed by Philippe Decouflé, produced by Michael H. Shamberg. and was edited by Marc Eskenazi.

 The opening sequence, showing two men slapping each other, is a reference to Marina Abramović and Ulay's video performance Light/Dark, shot in 1977.
 Costumed dancers then leap about, fight and slap each other in time to the music, while a person in dark green makeup emerges from an upside-down boxer's speed bag and hand signs the lyrics (in LSF).
 Other parts of the video were inspired by Bauhaus artist Oskar Schlemmer's Triadisches Ballett.

 The video has often been voted amongst the best music videos of its year.
 Sky Television's channel The Amp, for instance, has it rated as the best video of 1987, Smash Hits magazine's readers rated it as the 3rd best video of 1987 and it won the British Video of the Year in 1988.

 The overall tonality, themes and various elements from the video re-occurred in Decouflé's scenography and choreography for the inauguration ceremonies of the 1992 Winter Olympics in Albertville.

-The video was slightly modified for the 1994 re-release, featuring black-and-white clips of women inserted into the later parts of the video.
+The video was slightly modified for the 1994 remix, featuring clips from other New Order videos inserted throughout to promote (the best of) NewOrder compilation.
 This was also edited by Marc Eskenazi.
+The clips that appear in the '94 remix video are taken from the music videos for Bizarre Love Triangle, Blue Monday 1988, Run 2, Regret, Fine Time, World In Motion, Touched By The Hand Of God, Round & Round, Spooky, World (Price Of Love) and The Perfect Kiss.